Annie Cordy: 1971–1980

 In 1975, she starred in the leading role of Souvenir of Gibraltar, directed by Henri Xhonneux, also starring Eddie Constantine.
 In addition she played Isabelle's mother in "Isabelle devant le désir", starring Jean Rochefort, Anicée Alvina, and Mathieu Carrière.
 This same year, she also had several musical hits : "Ya kasiti", "Jane la tarzane", and one of her most famous hits, "Frida Oum Papa".

-In 1976, she returned to a musicals in a production named "Nini la chance".
-In this undertaking she had the lead part and in what turned out to be a huge success.
+In 1976, she returned to musicals in a production named "Nini la chance".
+She had the lead role in what turned out to be a huge success.
 This musical produced a hit for Cordy with song with the musical's title for its name, Nini la Chance.
 Outside of Nini, Cordy, had other hits this same year with "La Bébête", "Dis pourquoi tu me bats Léon", and "Ca ira mieux demain", which became a cult favourite.
 She starred in High Street, a movie directed by André Ernotte in which she had the leading part.
 In this film she played alongside Mort Shuman and Elliot Tiber.

 In 1977, she played the Baronne Jacinthe de la Tronchembiais, in the first and only movie directed by Guy Lux, Drôles de zèbres.
 The movie also starred Sim, Alice Sapritch, Patrick Préjean, Raymond Bussières, Katia Tchenko, Léon Zitrone, Petula Clark, Coluche, and Claude François.
 The director and writer Michel Audiard said about Cordy that he was sorry she had to sing crappy songs, because she did an impressive duet with Bourvil, he thought her a wonderful blues singer and a great actress and she deserved to sing a way better song.

 In 1978, she released another musical hit which became a classic, "Qui qu'en veut".
 This same year, she made her first television movie.
 First, she played in "Le bel indifférent" from Jean Cocteau's play, starring alongside Alain Delon.
 Then, she played ina television adaptation of Molière's The Miser.
 In this staging she played Frosine, alongside Henri Virlojeux and Paul Préboist.

 In 1980, she had several musical successes, including; "Senorita Raspa", "La Coupe à Ratcha", "L'Artiste", and "Ma plus jolie chanson", but, her most successful title was "Tata Yoyo" which became another of her songs to develop a cult following.